BwithE/jack-attack/README.md

 - `DELAY <seconds>` pauses the typing for the specified number of seconds.
 - Press **Send** to transmit the keys over the USB HID interface.

-## Important Notes

-- The app writes HID reports directly to `/dev/hidg0`, created by the USB gadget setup.
-- The USB gadget also exposes a network interface (ECM function).
-- Use with caution—sending key sequences to connected hosts may cause unexpected behavior.
-- You must run the setup script on a Raspberry Pi Zero or compatible device with gadget support.
-- Reboot is required after setup to apply all configurations.